What is Business Analysis - A Complete Guide

 SWOT

-With this analysis, you can identify where the strength lies and can find out the opportunities for growth and development.
+With this analysis, you can identify where the strength lies and find out the opportunities for growth and development.
 This will also help point out the weak areas that need improvement, and the threat to the business environment.

-This analysis technique can be summarized as follows,
+This analysis technique can be summarized as follows:

 Strength – these are usually the advantages and best-performing activities or operations of the organization.
 These can also include favorable conditions for your venture.